darakuneko/Noraneko/README.md

 3.Freerouting export Specctra Session.

-Waiting for your beautiful wiring!！
+Waiting for your beautiful wiring!!

 ## About Plate Data
 I only have data for elecrow.